AdMoR/admor.github.io/_posts/2023-03-12-Easy dataset scrapping.markdown

 ## 1 - Scouting for information location

 The first step is to inspect the HTML code to find where the data you want is located.
-In our case, we want to find the all SVG url to download them later.
+In our case, we want to find the all SVG urls to download them later.

 #### 1-a) Website structure : Index page